ATFutures/who/README.md

 With this caveat in mind, these preliminary results aim at demonstrating the feasibility of methods to develop toolkits for investment in active travel.
 They are not aimed at providing a definitive 'core network' where investment should go (although they are an evidence based starting point).
 We hope to refine these estimates in future work, building on this feasibility study.

 The results for Bristol are illustrated in Figure @ref(calibbris).
 This demonstrates that the method creates a detailed route network that highlights the most important routes from a cycling perspective.
-The comparison with the results derived from a different method which took much longer to generate (Lovelace et al. 2017) is encouraging, with arterial and orbital routes both prominent.
+The comparison with the results derived from a different method which was far more data-intensive and took much longer to generate (Lovelace et al. 2017) is encouraging, with arterial and orbital routes both prominent.

 <img src="fig/flows-calib-bris.png" alt="Estimated cycling potential on the route network in Bristol." width="49%" /><img src="fig/pct-bris.png" alt="Estimated cycling potential on the route network in Bristol." width="49%" />
 <p class="caption">
 Estimated cycling potential on the route network in Bristol.
 </p>

 The results for Accra are illustrated in Figure @ref(fig:calibaccra).
 This is the largest of the three cities and has the most estensive network with high cycling potential.
-It is interesting to note that, unlike Bristol, it has a 'polycentric' distribution of cycling potential, suggesting an extensive network is needed for a cycling revolution in all parts of the city.
-Alternatively, it suggests cycling investment should be prioritised in phases, with a an initial phase along route segments with highest potential, such as the are around Abossey Okai to the north-west of the ring road.
-The evidence would need to be interpreted by local stakeholders before such concrete recommendations are make, however.
+It is interesting to note that, unlike Bristol, it has a 'polycentric' distribution of cycling potential, suggesting an extensive network will be needed for a cycling revolution in all parts of the city.
+Alternatively, it suggests that cycling investment should be prioritised in phases, with a an initial phase along route segments with highest potential, such as the are around Abossey Okai to the north-west of the ring road.
+The evidence would nevertheless need to be interpreted by local stakeholders before such concrete recommendations are made.

 <img src="fig/flows-calib-accra.png" alt="Estimated cycling potential on the route network in Accra." width="100%" />
 <p class="caption">